hbradio/portfolio/content/micro/classical-music-for-my-kids.md

   - parenting
 ---

-This is some of what I play for my kids:
+Want to help your kids experience classical music, but don't know what to play?
+These are some of my favorites:

 * What's good for bedtime/wind-down/cleanup
   * [Shostakovich's *Piano Concerto No. 2 in F Major*, 2nd Movement](https://songwhip.com/dmitri-shostakovich/piano-concerto-no-2-in-f-major-op-102-ii-andante2015).
 (Pro-tip: The second movements are always the soft, pretty ones.)